-A habit is something you can do without thinking – which is why most of us have so many of them. ~Frank Howard Clark
+"A habit is something you can do without thinking – which is why most of us have so many of them." ~Frank Howard Clark

 In a work setting, our habits can have a significant impact on how we function, how productive we are, on our performance appraisal and how our colleagues perceive us.
 So it’s no surprise that exercising good habits can influence the success of our careers.

-Given that we’re all marked by our habits, this article will outline some of the major bad habits we may be exhibiting in the workplace that we may not be aware of, but that could be impeding our careers.
+Given that we’re all marked by our habits, this article outlines some of the major bad habits we may be exhibiting in the workplace that we may not be aware of, but that could be impeding our careers.

 - Isolating Yourself

 - Avoiding Work

 - Procrastinating, Then Rushing

 - Not Sharing Experience

 - Sharing Too Many Experiences